 Dawes said WeatherXchange decided to expand the department by adding Tomlinson because the flood of new entrants into the market, such as investment banks, has increased demand for weather services.
 The company itself also has more products to offer now.
 The first new product WeatherXchange plans to roll out is ensemble forecasting for locations across Europe, according to Tomlinson.
 This will provide probabilities of various weather scenarios for a given location, rather than simply providing a forecast for the most likely weather type at the location.
 This will help traders price out-of-the-money options.

 Katleen De Cock, weather derivatives broker at ICAP in London, has been promoted to fill Tomlinson's position.
-She said she plans to hire a broker to fill her old position.
+She said she plans to hire a broker to fill her former position.